-Free event draws around 1,000 attendants
+Free event gathered around 1,000 registrants

 The third annual Mental Health Conference took place on the weekend of Jan.
 12 and 13 at the UC Davis Conference Center.
 This was the first year the event was completely free of charge for students and other attendees, and registration slots quickly filled up before the weekend events even began.